UCSF-DataSci/ds217-02-git-happens-Choisinu9999/README.md

 ---

 **Remember**: This assignment focuses on **competence** rather than expertise.
-The goal is to demonstrate that you can use Git, CLI, and Python effectively for data science workflows.
+The goal is to demonstrate that you can use Git, CLI, and Python effectively for data science workflows.# datasci-week02-integration